soapbox-pub/rebased/docs/API/chats.md

 ### Marking a chat as read

-To set the `unread` count of a chat to 0, call
+To mark a number of messages in a chat up to a certain message as read, you can use

 `POST /api/v1/pleroma/chats/:id/read`

 Parameters:
 - last_read_id: Given this id, all chat messages until this one will be marked as read.
-This should always be used.
+Required.

 Returned data: